GrowingPaigns/Unity-2D-Platformer-Prototype/Ambiance/README.md

-## This section will house all music/sounds we create for the game
+## Music and Sounds

+In this section of the repo, there currently only exists beta samples of potential music/sfx used in the menu